 This shoot represents every single word of encouragement I’ve received, showing what can be created by having confidence in your ideas.

 It was important to have the location of our shoot at Healing Manor, where the first Lincolnshire Wedding Fair will be hosted.
-I look back at my first meeting with Charlotte Hay fondly who is the Managing Director at Healing Manor and face behind The Creative Larder.
+I look back at my first meeting with Charlotte Hay fondly who is the Managing Director at Healing Manor and the face behind The Creative Larder.
 I am a bundle of ideas but however much you believe in yourself it’s always daunting telling someone for the first time.
-Charlotte not only listened to my ideas, she ran with them.
+Charlotte not only listened to my ideas, but she also ran with them.
 From that day on, the Lincolnshire Wedding Fair was created.
-I came away completely inspired, with a newfound confidence, which was needed In order to promote the Fair to suppliers within the industry.
+I came away completely inspired, with newfound confidence, which was needed In order to promote the Fair to suppliers within the industry.
 I have quickly learnt that you could tell a room full of 100 people your ideas but you only need just 1 person to believe in you.

 My goal was to create a photo shoot to help promote the Fairs and incorporate as many exhibiting suppliers as I could but also encourage collaboration between businesses that may not have previously worked together.

 My first point of call was Lincolnshire Weddings Supplier List member Holly Bryan Photography.
-I have followed Holly’s work from the very beginning, seeing her progress from family portraits onto engagements and weddings.
+I have followed Holly’s work from the very beginning, seeing her progress from family portraits to engagements and weddings.
 This shoot would certainly show off how far she has come in the last year.
-Holly had such a clear vision for the day, which would lead to her taking on the role as stylist and photographer.
+Holly had such a clear vision for the day, which would lead to her taking on the role of stylist and photographer.
 It is no mean feat to undertake such big roles within a shoot but Holly perfected both and I couldn’t be prouder of her work.

 Holly had help with styling from florist Sarah Wyatt of Treasured Bouquets.
 Sarah’s attention to detail is incredible, she has an amazing ability to stick to a brief but create something beyond expectations.
-Sarah created a wild style bridal bouquet and matching flower crown using deep burgundy, plums and blue flowers.
+Sarah created a wild-style bridal bouquet and matching flower crown using deep burgundy, plums and blue flowers.
 She incorporated lots of mixed foliage, pine cones, berries, pampas blooms and a splash of gold.
-The hand tied bouquet was finished off with beautiful floating hand dyed silk ribbons.
+The hand-tied bouquet was finished off with beautiful floating hand-dyed silk ribbons.
 A table centrepiece, tall floral arrangement along with foliage detail on the napkins and chair signs completed the look.